 Choosing Between Agile and Waterfall

 As you can guess, the development methodology you decide to go with will depend on some key factors.
 Let’s go over each of them categorically.

 Agile is all about flexibility and providing value to the customer in incremental steps.
 However, the benefits that stem from this only become apparent when the project is large, complex, and has requirements and goals that are unclear and subject to frequent change.

-Contrarily, Agile has limited value if the project has fixed, well-defined requirements, and there’s little wiggle-room for evolving needs.
+On the contrary, Agile has limited value if the project has fixed, well-defined requirements, and there’s little wiggle-room for evolving needs.
 Also, if the project is small, there’s usually no point in breaking it down further, and thus, the Waterfall approach will be more suitable.